Vginis/Banking_Account_Management_System/Backend/README.md

 # Banking Account Management System

 ## Overview
-The Banking Account Management System is a REST API developed using Spring Boot and designed to facilitate banking operations.
+The Banking Account Management System is a Web Application developed using Spring Boot and React, designed to facilitate banking operations.
 This API enables users to manage their bank accounts with functionalities such as transferring funds, making deposits and withdrawing money.
 The system employs MySQL for data storage.